mawinkler/mcs/README.md

 env_restore`
 ```

-When recreating the mcs container with `./start.sh`, the last saved environment will be restored automagically.
+When restarting the `mcs` container with `./start.sh`, the last saved environment will be restored automagically.

 ### Buitin Toolset